 Listen to the customer

 The Pentagon has an insatiable appetite for new equipment.
 But with aircraft carriers costing more than $10 billion and F-35 fighters priced at $100 million or more, the government can only buy so much.
-To figure out the likely winners and losers, pay attention to the budgeting process.
+To identify the likely winners and losers, pay close attention to the budgeting process.

 Early in the year, the Pentagon sends a funding request to Congress, which then holds hearings to discuss priorities and make final allocation choices throughout the spring and into the summer.
 An investor need not hang on every word.
 However, the budget request, available on the Pentagon's website, and commentary elsewhere can provide clues about which billion-dollar programs are administration priorities.